-Otherwise known as “Don’t Let The Bells End”, Christmas Time by the Darkness is actually a tune you might hear on the radio stations around the holidays.
-This song has grown extremely popular around the world, thanks to its amazing soaring vocals and powerful guitars.
+Otherwise known as “Don’t Let The Bells End,” Christmas Time by the Darkness is actually a tune you might hear on radio stations around the holidays.
+This song has grown extremely popular around the world thanks to its amazing, soaring vocals and powerful guitars.

 Other odd Christmas songs

-Here are some of the other strange Christmas songs which have captured our attention throughout the years…
+Here are some of the other strange Christmas songs that have captured our attention throughout the years…

 1. CeeLo Green & The Muppets: All I Need Is Love

 While the performance of “All I Need Is Love” is pretty unusual, the song itself is relatively traditional for a Christmas tune.
-There’s still plenty of moments you can sing along to, and a wholesome message behind the tune.
+There are still plenty of moments you can sing along to, and there is a wholesome message behind the tune.

 2. Merry Something To You: Devo